 java.io.FileDescriptor) that enables referencing the file from the data model objects.
 When saving the changes, select all screens and related views suggested by the Studio to append new attribute.

 Generate new DB scripts, update database and restart application server.
-When DB is recreated, full text search becomes disabled by default.
+If DB is recreated, full text search becomes disabled by default.
 Check the Value checkbox again in JMX Console, reindex all files, process indexing queue, log out and log in back.

 As far as we have added the new attribute, the table of publications on

 BookPublication browser screen now contains one more column: File.
-To fill it in, open any line for editing, upload text file using the new upload field and click OK.
+To fill it in, open any line for editing, upload a text file using the new upload field and click OK.
 By default CUBA supports

 New files appeared in the table.
 The appearance of new column can be adjusted.